PennLINC/PennLINC.github.io/docs/LabHome/pto.md

 ### Graduate students and post-doctoral trainees

 While PennLINC does not have a formal time-off policy for non-staff research trainees (graduate students, post-docs), they are nonetheless strongly encouraged to take an equivalent amount of PTO each year.
-This guidance has the potentail to be superceded by Penn-wide unionization efforts.
+This guidance has the potential to be superseded by Penn-wide unionization efforts.

 ### Conference travel

 Please note that attending a scientific conference is NOT PTO; even if it is really fun, it still counts as work.
 If you choose to travel before or after a conference, that is considered PTO.

-## Birthdays at PennLINC
+### Birthdays at PennLINC

 Your birthday is important!!
 A lab birthday captain keeps track of birthdays.
 Our current birthday captain is Juliette - please add yours to the birthday spreadsheet that she maitains.
 All PennLINC members also get their birthday off without reporting it as PTO.
 Have fun & celebrate!!!